Senior Cohousing

 Condominiums (also called strata) have been one of the fastest-growing types of residential facilities targeting retirees.
 These cohousing residents have their own separate units but some shared space such as recreational and laundry facilities.
 Some of these are housing cooperatives in which residents own shares in the collective and have participation in the community’s governance.
 They can hire out physical chores and feel comfortable that there’s medical help nearby whenever needed.
 Some communities contract for affordable care, so that members have increased assistance as they age.
 One of the biggest draws is continued social contact, which is a challenge for the elderly as their cohort gets smaller over the years.

 Buying semi-rural or rural property together may result in a more affordable location in a scenic spot.
-If it’s not a priority to have a location close to health care, buying remote land can offer a way to live closer to outdoor recreation opportunities than most working adults can afford.
+If it’s not a priority to have a location close to health care, buying remote land can offer a way to live closer to outdoor recreation opportunities.
 To discuss feasibility of utilizing remote land for multiple dwellings or for RV parking, contact one of our trusted real estate professionals listed on the consultants page or the consultants section below.

 Examples